pinzler/fb-messenger-bot-aws-lambda/README.md

 Once your webhook is verified, scroll down and select the Facebook page to subscribe your webhook to the page events.

 That's it!
 Go to your facebook page, click on Message button and send something to it.
 If everything worked the bot should echo the text back to you.

+Right now only you can access the bot.
+If you want other people to be able to test it out before pushing it live you can add specific users as testers under the Roles section of the Facebook App setup page.

 The index.js file has some extra functions that should help you start to build out your bot more.